microsoft/conversational-speaker/README.md

 </speak>
 ```

+# Troubleshooting
+## Speech recognizer session canceled.
+This can occur when the Azure Speech SDK is having trouble accessing your microphone.
+To get more details on
+the issue, enable debug logging by setting the `Logging:LogLevel:Default` setting in `configution.json` to `Debug`
+and run the application again.

+Additionally, make sure your microphone is not being used by another application and is not set to "Do not allow apps to access your microphone".

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a
 Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us